AKuuna/game_example/README.md

-That's my first full Unity game me for brother Birthday :)
+That's my first Unity game for brother Birthday, feel free to try your reflex :)